Chicago Tribune: 1948 U.S. presidential election

-Also in December 1993, the Tribune hired Margaret Holt from the South Florida Sun-Sentinel as its assistant managing editor for sports, making her the first female to head a sports department at any of the nation's 10 largest newspapers.
+In December 1993, the Tribune hired Margaret Holt from the South Florida Sun-Sentinel as its assistant managing editor for sports, making her the first female to head a sports department at any of the nation's 10 largest newspapers.
 In mid-1995, Holt was replaced as sports editor by Tim Franklin and shifted to a newly created job, customer service editor.

 In 1994, reporter Brenda You was fired by the Tribune after free-lancing for supermarket tabloid newspapers and lending them photographs from the Tribune's photo library.
-You later worked for the National Enquirer and as a producer for The Jerry Springer Show before committing suicide in November 2005.
+She later worked for the National Enquirer and as a producer for The Jerry Springer Show before committing suicide in November 2005.

 In April 1994, the Tribune's new television critic, Ken Parish Perkins, wrote an article about then-WFLD morning news anchor Bob Sirott in which Perkins quoted Sirott as making a statement that Sirott later denied making.
 Sirott criticized Perkins on the air, and the Tribune later printed a correction acknowledging that Sirott had never made that statement.
 Eight months later, Perkins stepped down as TV critic, and he left the paper shortly thereafter.

 In December 1995, the alternative newsweekly Newcity published a first-person article by the pseudonymous Clara Hamon (a name mentioned in the play The Front Page) but quickly identified by Tribune reporters as that of former Tribune reporter Mary Hill that heavily criticized the paper's one-year residency program.
 The program brought young journalists in and out of the paper for one-year stints, seldom resulting in a full-time job.
 Hill, who wrote for the paper from 1992 until 1993, acknowledged to the Chicago Reader that she had written the diatribe originally for the Internet, and that the piece eventually was edited for Newcity.

 In 1997, the Tribune celebrated its 150th anniversary in part by tapping longtime reporter Stevenson Swanson to edit the book Chicago Days: 150 Defining Moments in the Life of a Great City.

 On April 29, 1997, popular columnist Mike Royko died of a brain aneurysm.
 On September 2, 1997, the Tribune promoted longtime City Hall reporter John Kass to take Royko's place as the paper's principal Page Two news columnist.

 On June 1, 1997, the Tribune published what ended up becoming a very popular column by Mary Schmich called "Advice, like youth, probably just wasted on the young", otherwise known as "Wear Sunscreen" or the "Sunscreen Speech".
 The most popular and well-known form of the essay is the successful music single released in 1999, accredited to Baz Luhrmann.